 What are intrusive thoughts?

 • Intrusive thoughts are incredibly common and are sometimes associated with certain mental health conditions.
 You can learn to manage them with the right support.

 Everyone experiences uncomfortable thoughts from time to time.
+Intrusive thoughts are unwanted, distressing thoughts, images, or urges that enter the mind suddenly and feel difficult to control.
 For example, if your doctor orders some blood work because you’re having unexplained fatigue, you may worry about the results.
 You may even fixate on the worst-case scenario, afraid that there’s something seriously wrong with your health.
 These fears may remain at the forefront of your mind until your doctor calls with your test results.

+What are intrusive thoughts?